LSTclock: sidereal time clock

 Import locations from "Maps" app

 Locations can be imported from the "Maps" app using the "Share" () functionality of the OS.
-Although the feature works only for Apple's "Maps" app, the LSTclock app may also show up on the Share sheets in other apps, such as Google Maps (apologies for the incovenience).
+Although the feature works only for Apple's "Maps" app, the LSTclock app may also show up on the Share sheets in other apps, such as Google Maps (apologies for the inconvenience).

 It may take up to half a minute for LSTclock app to recognize the newly added location(s).